RakhithJK/dotnet-vscode-csharp-wiki/Debugging-into-the-.NET-Framework-itself.md

-# This page is a work in progress.
-Ignore for now.

 # Debugging into .NET Core 2.1

 Starting with .NET Core 2.1 Preview 1 and C# Extension version 1.15, it is possible to fairly easily debug into the .NET Framework itself.
 For preview 1 builds, this is currently only possible for ASP.NET assemblies, but it should work for all of the .NET Framework assemblies before the final build of 2.1 ships.